 If you're accustomed to a more free-form worship style, you might find a surprising amount of richness, beauty and spirit-lifting rhythm in our more structured service.
 Here are 6 things you can expect during Sunday worship:

 1. The service will last about an hour.
+Every Sunday our service starts at 9:30 am.
 St. Andrew’s worship services are well-paced, engaging and respectful of your busy schedule.
 But you might want to reserve 15-30 minutes for refreshments and conversation.
 We love to socialize after church ... and this is a great time to learn more about St. Andrew’s from both our long-time members and folks who've joined more recently.

 2. There are typically six major pieces of music:

-4. Our Pastors deliver a memorable & moving sermon.
+4. Our Pastor delivers a memorable & moving sermon.
 Our spiritual leaders share their rich understanding of Biblical history and scripture ... challenging us to examine our thoughts, deeds and motives ...inspiring us to be more faith-centered, forgiving and selfless ... and giving us all plenty to think about during the coming week.